-An Atlantic crossing sets the scene for the first cricket tour to America, taking place in 1859.
+This 1859 Atlantic crossing sets the unusual scene for the first cricket tour to America.
 Following the cricketers’ experiences crossing the Atlantic, they vowed never to repeat such a tour due to the unpleasant passages caused by bad weather.
 So why is a cricket story published on ‘Sailing by’?

 On their departure from Liverpool, we find 12 top English cricketers posing for photographer, TH Hennah on the ‘SS Nova Scotian’, 7 September 1859 as they embark on passage to America for their cricket tour.
 The team comprised Robert Carpenter, William Caffyn, Tom Lockyer, John Wisden (of Almanac fame), H. H. Stephenson, George Parr, James Grundy, Julius Caesar, Thomas Hayward, John Jackson, Alfred ‘Ducky’ Diver and John Lillywhite.
 The diligent historian Fred.
 Lillywhite kept the score and wrote the log.